lucasgdb/useful-dev-tools/README.md

 [Conventional Commits](https://www.conventionalcommits.org) | A lightweight convention on top of commit messages.
 [DB Fiddle](https://www.db-fiddle.com/) | An online SQL database playground for testing, debugging and sharing SQL snippets.
 Supports MySQL, PostgreSQL and SQLite.
 [Can I use](https://caniuse.com) | "Can I use" provides an up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
+[Convertio](https://convertio.co/jpeg-pdf/) | "Convertio" is an easy free file format converter that can help you create PNG, JPEG and PDF files.

 ## Desktop Tools 🖥